 “Smoking is extra harmful because the pollutants directly damage the skin and contribute to the fine lines and coarse texture,” notes Dr. Anne Chapas, a board-certified dermatologist at Union Square Laser Dermatology.
 Ultimately, though, she says that the “depth and severity really depends on heredity and lifestyle.”

-Though we’d never recommend that you quit smiling, avoiding excessive repetitive movements such as smoking or puckering, and religiously wearing sunscreen, can help slow the formation of these unwanted lines.
+Though we’d never recommend that you quit smiling, avoiding excessive repetitive movements such as smoking or puckering, and religiously wearing sunscreen, can help slow the formation of these unwanted laugh lines.

 Two Effective Treatments for Laugh Lines